Dr Zinnia Mevawalla

 Teaching

-Zinnia teaches across undergraduate and postgraduate programs in the Institute of Education.
+Zinnia teaches across undergraduate and postgraduate programs in early years, childhood practice and inclusive education in the Strathclyde Institute of Education.
 She is also involved in the supervision of PGR students.

 Research Interests